Top 10 Reasons to Have Your Property Surveyed

 - A zoning opinion letter

-Here are ten common reasons property owners hire someone for land surveying.
+Here are 10 common reasons property owners hire someone for land surveying.

-One of the most common reasons a landowner seeks the assistance of a licensed surveyor is the location of boundary lines and other lines.
-These legal boundaries of occupancy or possession are critical pieces of information to have before you build a fence, add a sun-room, or pave your driveway.
+One of the most common reasons a landowner seeks the help of a licensed surveyor is the location of property boundary lines and other lines.
+These legal boundaries of occupancy or possession are critical pieces of information to have before you do any of the following:

 2. Gores, Overlaps, and Gaps